Acknowledgement of Country on Australian Websites: Why It Matters and How to Do It Right

 Flags That Often Appear with Acknowledgement of Country

 Many inclusive websites choose to display cultural and diversity flags alongside an Acknowledgement of Country.
-These flags are meaningful symbols of respect, identity, and belonging.
-Including them on your site signals your commitment to cultural safety, inclusion, and community values.
+These flags carry deep cultural significance and should always be presented with care and consideration.

-Below are some of the most commonly used flags, along with their respective meanings.
-You can download each individually or grab the complete set for use across your website or social media.
+Below are some commonly used flags, available to download individually or as a complete set for your website design.

 Aboriginal Flag